nc-connector/NC_Connector_for_Thunderbird/docs/ADMIN.md

 - The asset name must be **the same in every release** (constant file name).
 - Practical approach: upload an additional release asset named:
   - `nc4tb-latest.xpi`
-  alongside the versioned asset (e.g. `nc4tb-3.0.1.xpi`), ideally automated via GitHub Actions.

-Note about signing:
-- In production environments, prefer ATN (signed).
-A self-hosted XPI may require signing depending on your Thunderbird build and deployment constraints.

 ### 4.5 Example policies.json